wqking/metapp/doc/variant.md

 If `canGet<T>()` returns false, it throws exception `metapp::BadCastException`.
 If T is array such as int[3], the return type is the reference to the array, e.g, int(&)[3].
 If T is function type, the return type is std::decay<T>::type.

+T can be reference of the underlying type.
+For example, if the a Variant `v` holds a std::string, we can call `v.get<std::string &>()`, or `v.get<const std::string &>()` to get a reference instead of copy the value.
+That helps to improve the performance.

 ### getAddress
 ```c++